Country of Origin

 Review component retail: TBA

 The British Dartmouth Brands Group owns eight smaller watch brands.
-Styled wildly different, those go by Ballast, Deutsche Uhrenfabrik Türingen, Duxot, Earnshaw, Fjord, McCabe, Spinnaker and AVI-8.
-That last one revolves around vintage aviation themes as represented at right with their Hawker Harrier II automatic model.
+Styled wildly different, they are called Ballast, Deutsche Uhrenfabrik Türingen, Duxot, Earnshaw, Fjord, McCabe, Spinnaker and AVI-8.
+That last one revolves around vintage aviation themes.
+That's represented at right with their Hawker Harrier II automatic model.

 What if time became sound?
 What if you were a speaker gestating on the drawing board of a British/Swiss designer?
-What if you put eight cone drivers on an open baffle yet already shared that general dipole concept with another model in the same catalogue called Libération for freedom from box talk?
+What if you put eight cone drivers on an open baffle yet already shared that general concept with the Libération for freedom from box talk?

 What would you call yourself?
 Unless you were gaudy, not Liberace.